artemis15/sp/Simple Labs/Lab4.md

 ## Step 2: Build your page layout
 With Page Designer open to your new page:
-- Add 1 additional Container so there are 2 total containers o	Container 1: apply a 2-column layout (6 by 6)
+- Add 1 additional Container so there are 2 total containers o Container 1: apply a 2-column layout (6 by 6)<br/>
 o Container 2: apply a 1-column layout (12)

-Step 3: Add your Page to your Menu
+## Step 3: Add your Page to your Menu
-Go to Service Portal > Portal > Your Portal
+***Go to Service Portal > Portal > Your Portal***
-Click through to the Main Menu (SP Header Menu)
+- Click through to the Main Menu (SP Header Menu)
-Add a New Menu Item:
+- Add a New Menu Item:
-•	Label = Dashboard
+o Label = Dashboard
-•	Order = 500
+o Order = 500
-•	Type = Page
+o Type = Page
-•	Page = dashboard
+o Page = dashboard

-Step 4: Add OOB Widgets to your Columns
+## Step 4: Add OOB Widgets to your Columns

-Container 1
+### Container 1
-	Left Column:
+- Left Column:
 o Place a “Data Table from Instance Definition” widget o Open Widget Options:
 	Title = Recent Incidents
 	Table = incident
 	Fields = Number, Short Description, Caller